pydata/numexpr/README.txt

 relatively complex ones, like 'a*b-4.1*a > 2.5*b'), although much
 higher speed-ups can be achieved (up to 15x can be seen in not too esoteric expressions) because this depends on the kind of the operations and how many operands participates in the expression.
-In order ot get a better idea on the different speed-ups for your own platform, you may want to run the benchmarks in the directory bench/.
+Of course, Numexpr will perform better (in comparison with NumPy) with larger matrices, i.e. typically those that does not fit in the cache of your CPU.
+In order to get a better idea on the different speed-ups that can be achieved for your own platform, you may want to run the benchmarks in the directory bench/.

 Authors